 1/4 teaspoon black pepper

 In a medium bowl, toss cabbage, carrot, and pickles together.
 In a small bowl, combine red wine vinegar, pickle juice, sugar, garlic powder, salt, and pepper and whisk until thoroughly combined.
 Pour dressing over slaw mix and toss to coat.
-Place in an airtight container and let rest in refrigerator at least an hour before using.
+Place in an airtight container and let rest in the fridge for at least an hour before using it.

 (Yield about 1 quart)